Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Lan Wangji’s hand wrapped around his and held it tightly.

-Wei Wuxian wept has he had not even when Jiang Yanli held him and cried with him.
-It felt like waves spilling overshore, like a river flooded with rain and landslides.
+Wei Wuxian wept as he had not even when Jiang Yanli held him and cried with him.
+It felt like waves spilling overshore, like a river flooding the land around from the rain and causing landslides.
 Each hiccuping breath he forced in was followed by more tears, wetting his face, wetting his clothes.
-He rubbed the sleeve of his free hand so many times over his eyes that it grew drenched, that it left salt over his lips when he did it again.
+He rubbed the sleeve of his free hand so many times over his eyes that it grew drenched, and salt dried over his lips to the point of cutting pain.
 He shook with the strength of his sobs.
 His hand became clammy within Lan Wangji’s grasp, slippery.
 Lan Wangji never let go.

 And shame, shame swelled through him like a saturated lake, rendering his blood to water, to tears.
 Shame and anger such that he had not felt since Wen Qing had torn the golden core out of him.